marcelcastrobr/AWS_solution_architect/compute/EC2.markdown

 - You cannot merge placement groups
 - You can move or remove an instance to a placement group using the AWS CLI and AWS SDK, but cannot do it via console.

+# Enhanced networking
+Enhanced networking uses single root I/O virtualization (SR-IOV) to provide high-performance networking capabilities on supported instance types.
+SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to traditional virtualized network interfaces.
+Enhanced network types:
+- Elastic network adapter: The Elastic Network Adapter (ENA) supports network speeds of up to 100 Gbps for supported instance types.
+- Intel 82599 Virtual Function (VF) interface: supports network speeds of up to 10 Gbps

+# EC2 Instance Termination
+By default, EBS root volumes are deleted upon instance termination.
+But, EBS volumes attached to the instances persists upon instance termination.
+This behavious is controled by the volumne "DeleteOnTermination" attribute.

+To prevent your instance from being accidentally terminated using Amazon EC2, you can enable termination protection for the instance.
+The DisableApiTermination attribute controls whether the instance can be terminated using the console, CLI, or API.
+The DisableApiTermination attribute does not prevent you from terminating an instance by initiating shutdown from the instance when the InstanceInitiatedShutdownBehavior attribute is set.

 # EC2 Auto Scaling
 - Scale out: add instances